A Guide to Commonly-Used IRS Tax Forms

 There are more than a thousand IRS tax forms for reporting various kinds of income, expenses and other financial data—and each piece of paperwork bears its own letter or number, which can seem as foreign as a new language.
 Fortunately, learning just a few key tax forms can give you much of the information you need to understand your tax return.
 Here’s a primer on some of the documents you’ll want to be familiar with as you use TurboTax to prepare your tax return.

-Form 1040EZ is the simplest version of this essential tax form.
+- Form 1040EZ (prior to tax year 2018) is the simplest version of this essential tax form.
 You generally can file it if you:

-Form 1040A is more comprehensive than 1040EZ, but simpler than the regular 1040.
+- Form 1040A (prior to tax year 2018) is more comprehensive than 1040EZ, but simpler than the regular 1040.
 It lets you make certain adjustments to your taxable income, such as child tax credits or the deduction for student-loan interest, but doesn’t let you itemize deductions.
 You typically can use this form if you earn less than $100,000 and don’t have self-employment income.

-Form 1040 applies if the other two tax forms don’t: for example, if you make $100,000 or more, have self-employment income or plan to itemize deductions.
+- Form 1040 for tax years prior to tax year 2018 applies if the other two tax forms don’t: for example, if you make $100,000 or more, have self-employment income or plan to itemize deductions.
+Beginning with the 2018 tax year, the redesigned Form 1040 will be used by most taxpayers.
+The 1040-SR is available as of the 2019 tax year.

 Depending on your situation, you may be required to file attachments to your return.
 According to the IRS the following attachments are the most common:

-- Schedule A is for itemizing deductions, such as mortgage interest, property taxes, medical or dental expenses that exceed 7.5% of your adjusted gross income, and charitable contributions.
+- Schedule A is for itemizing deductions, such as mortgage interest, property taxes, medical or dental expenses, and charitable contributions.

 - Schedule B is the place to report taxable interest or ordinary dividends exceeding $1,500 (applies to taxable accounts only—you don’t have to report interest or dividends in tax-advantaged accounts such as IRAs and 529 plans).
 This is also where you report income from a seller-financed mortgage.